Kush2806/Multiview-Video-Summarization/README.md

 ---

 **Contact:**
 For questions or contributions, please open an issue or submit a pull request.

----

-Let me know if you want a requirements.txt or further customization for your README!
+Would love open suggestions and discussions and issues to impove this project further.